 As it turns out, you actually can swing it all the way to the left.
 By pushing down on the rafter hook, it will release that pin from the detent and allow it to continue its movement around.
 Bingo.
 Problem solved.

 Makita doesn’t mention this in the manual.
 It does take more downward force than you might think (it surprised me!) and you’ll have to reverse the process to return it.

 Thanks to Pro Tool Reviews reader John Peterson for pointing that out to us and for providing a photo showing the details.

 For the most part, I really like what the Makita 18V LXT Brushless 6-1/2″ Circular Saw brings to the table.
 A couple of tweaks to peripheral features that don’t affect the performance will help build user confidence moving forward.
 Makita’s first brushless circular saw is a step in the right direction.

-Regardless of the answer to those questions, if you’re going for a 6-1/2″ cordless circular saw, I can recommend the Makita 18V LXT Brushless 6-1/2″ Circular Saw without hesitation.
+If you want a lightweight 6-1/2″ cordless circular saw, we can recommend the Makita 18V LXT Brushless 6-1/2″ Circular Saw without hesitation.
 The Makita 18V LXT Brushless 6-1/2″ Circular Saw definitely has pro-level performance and makes a great addition to the LXT family.

 Would you say this is a significant improvement over the XSS02Z?
 The XSS02Z is also a 6.5in, but $70 cheaper (as of May 2020).
 I’m not a contractor, but do appreciate well built long lasting tools.